Easy Persian Chicken Kebabs

 What you need for Persian chicken kebabs marinade:

-- Mayonnaise: the key ingredient – I’d never make jujeh chicken without it!
-This is what makes these kebabs OUTSTANDING.
+• Mayonnaise: the key ingredient – I’d never make jujeh chicken without it!
+This is what makes these kebabs outstanding.
 The mayonnaise helps tenderize these chicken pieces while adding a rich and almost creamy, flavor.
 Something yogurt would fall short on here.
+If you’re weirded out by adding mayo, you can also use homemade Toum, I’ve done that several times and it just really amps up all the other flavors that much.
+I know other people also like to use greek yogurt instead of mayo, but this is how my family makes it and I like it with mayo better.

-- Lemon juice: the acid in the lemon juice helps tenderize the chicken along with the
+• Lemon juice: the acid in the lemon juice helps tenderize the chicken along with the mayonnaise.
+You can also use persian lime juice here – in fact, it’s preferable, but that’s not something that I can find easily in my area.

-- Spices: Just a couple of things here.
+• Spices: Just a couple of things here.
 You’ll need ground turmeric and red pepper flakes.
 That’s it!
-One other ingredient I use is saffron.
+One other ingredient I use is saffron threads.
 However, I’ve listed it as optional here because not everyone keeps saffron on hand!
-It does add a unique flavor to this, but you certainly don’t have to run out and get some.
+The flavor of saffron is very unique and it does really give these kebabs the most delicate floral note.
+I do suggest using it if you can.

 A few more tips of Persian Chicken Kebabs:

-- Can you marinade the veggies too?
+• Can you marinate the veggies too?
 Of course!
 I suggest removing the chicken from the refrigerator for an hour before you’re going to grill them.
 You can cut the peppers and onions and add them to the marinade for that hour.
 I don’t suggest marinating the veggies overnight because the acids in the marinade would break them down too much.

-- These (affiliate link) are the metal skewers I own.
+• I suggest using metal skewers.
+These are the metal skewers I own.
 You can also use wooden bamboo skewers for this as well.
-If you decide to go the wooden skewer route, I suggest soaking them in water for as long as you allow the chicken to marinade.
+If you decide to go the wooden skewer route, I suggest soaking them in water for as long as you allow the chicken to marinate.
 This keeps them from burning on the grill.

-- Serving suggestions: I like to serve my jujeh chicken with homemade vermicelli rice and hummus on the side.
-You can also serve it with flatbread or a fattoush salad.
+• Serving suggestions: I like to serve my jujeh chicken with homemade vermicelli rice and hummus on the side.
+You can also serve it with flatbread, shirazi salad, or a fattoush salad.

-- Leftovers will hold up well for up to 3 days, and I usually like to box them up for meal prep with a small portion of rice in these containers (affiliate link).
+• Leftovers will hold up well for up to 3 days, and I usually like to box them up for meal prep with a small portion of rice in these containers.
 This makes for easy grab-and-go lunches during the week!

 Happy grilling!